2019–20 Blackburn Rovers F.C. season: September

 On 13 September Rovers announced young defender Andy Jackson had joined Clitheroe on a months loan.

-On 19 September Rovers announced the signing of attacking midfielder Lewis Holtby following his release from Hamburg on 2-year deal.
+On 19 September Rovers announced the signing of attacking midfielder Lewis Holtby following his release from Hamburg on a 2-year deal.

 October

 On 4 October Rovers announced young forward Jack Vale had signed a long-term contract at the club until 2023.

 November

 On 15 November Rovers announced that defender Tom White had joined Barrow on loan until January.